ni/nimi-python/docs/nidcpower/class.rst

         Enables or disables current overrange functionality for output cutoff.
 If enabled, the output is disconnected when the measured current saturates the current range.

-        To find out whether an output has exceeded this limit, call the :py:meth:`nidcpower.Session.query_latched_output_cutoff_state` method with :py:data:`~nidcpower.OutputCutoffReason.VOLTAGE_OUTPUT_HIGH` as the output cutoff reason.
+        To find out whether an output has exceeded this limit, call the :py:meth:`nidcpower.Session.query_latched_output_cutoff_state` method with :py:data:`~nidcpower.OutputCutoffReason.CURRENT_SATURATED` as the output cutoff reason.

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.